2014-15 General Catalog

-University of Iowa Upward Bound is an academic program for eligible high school students from four southeastern Iowa communities.
+University of Iowa Upward Bound is an academic program for eligible high school students from three southeastern Iowa communities.
 Students participate during the academic year at their local high school and attend a six-week residential program on the University of Iowa campus from mid-June through July.
-Participants take mathematics, science, language arts, computer technology, and foreign language courses to prepare them for classes they will take at their local high school in the fall.
+Participants take mathematics, science, language arts, and foreign language courses to prepare them for classes they will take at their local high school in the fall.
 They also participate in extracurricular activities, field trips, and college visits.

 Bridge students (those who will enter college in the fall) enroll in a University of Iowa course during the six-week summer session.
 Bridge students participate in an on-campus job shadow and take a college transition seminar.

 To be admitted to University of Iowa Upward Bound, students must:

 reside in the target area and attend a target school;

 be in grade 9, 10, or 11;